Cranioplasty: Risks

-Cranioplasty is an operation with a complication risk ranging from 15 to 41%.
-The cause for such a high risk of complication compared to other neurosurgical operations is unclear.
+Cranioplasty's complication risk ranges from 15% to 41%.
+The cause for such a high risk compared to that borne by other neurosurgical operations is unclear.
 Male patients and older patients are groups with higher rates of complication.

 Complications occurring after cranioplasty include bacterial infection, bone flap resorption, wound dehiscence, hematoma, seizures, hygroma, and cerebrospinal fluid (CSF) leakage.

 The risk of bacterial infections in performing cranioplasty ranges from 5 to 12.8%.
 Multiple factors are affecting the risk of infection, one being the materials used for the operation.
 Using titanium, whether being custom-made or using a mesh, is associated with a lower infection rate; on the other hand, materials such as methyl methacrylate and autologous bone is associated with a higher infection rate.
 Another risk factor for bacterial infection is the location of the operation.
 Bifrontal cranioplasties are associated with significantly higher infection rates and higher rates for reoperation.
 Other risk factors for infection include previous infections, contact between sinuses and operation site, devascularized scalp (loss of blood supply in the scalp), previous operations, and type of injury.

 Bone resorption is another complication of cranioplasty with a complication rate of 0.7-17.4%.
 Bone resorption occurs when the autologous graft does not have blood supply due to devitalisation, or when scar tissues or soft tissues remain on the edge of the cranial defect during cranioplasty.
 Paediatric patients have a higher risk of resorption, with a resorption rate up to 50%.
-Bone resorption is more likely to occur in this group of patients when their cranioplasty is carried out over 6 weeks from their previous operation.
+Bone resorption is more likely to occur in this group of patients when their cranioplasty is carried out over 6 weeks after their previous operation.
 Fragmented bone flaps, as well as large bone flaps (>70 cm2), are associated with a higher resorption rate.

 History

 Ancient history

-The earliest cranioplasty operation is dated to 3000 BC in the Pre-columbian Peruvian civilisation, where precious metals, gourds, and shells were found next to trepanned skulls in graveyards, suggesting that cranioplasty had been performed.
+The earliest cranioplasty operation is dated to 3000 BC in the Pre-Columbian Peruvian civilisation, where precious metals, gourds, and shells were found next to trepanned skulls in graveyards, suggesting that cranioplasty had been performed.
 In the Paracas region of present-day Peru, a skull from 2000 BC with a thin plate of gold covering a cranial defect was found.
 Moreover, defective skulls were found covered with coconut shells or palm leaves in ancient tribes of the Polynesian Islands.
 Sanan and Haines stated that the materials being used for cranioplasty were associated with the status of the patient.